HONDA X-ADV (2017 - on) Review

-At just shy of £10,000 there's no getting away from the fact that the X-ADV is an expensive piece of kit, but it's no more expensive than the maxi-scooter competition, and it's got an extra layer of fun compared to most of them.
+There's no getting away from the fact that the Honda X-ADV is an expensive piece of kit, but it's no more expensive than the maxi-scooter competition, and it's got an extra layer of fun compared to most of them.

 ABS is standard, but there's no traction control on the X-ADV.
 The screen is adjustable, although tricky to operate on the move.
 You can just about fit a full face helmet under the seat, and the handguards will be a welcome addition in winter, plus they look cool.
 The huge dash is easy to read and provides plenty of information.